Constitution of the Honor System

 2. Following the conviction of a student, the voting members of the committee who determined guilt shall meet to determine the penalty.
 A decision on the penalty shall require a majority vote.
 The convicted person or persons may not attend this meeting.
 The committee shall assign a penalty and report it to the dean of undergraduate students.
 The penalty shall take effect upon imposition by the dean of undergraduate students.

-3. In cases of a student writing overtime on an examination or otherwise gaining a time advantage, the Committee will assess a punishment of academic probation and recommend that the student receive a zero for the examination.
+3. In cases of a student writing overtime on an examination or otherwise gaining a time advantage, the Committee will assess a punishment of disciplinary probation and recommend that the student receive a zero for the examination.
 However, in especially egregious cases of writing overtime, the Committee shall assess a punishment of a one-year suspension.

 4. In all other cases, individuals convicted of cheating shall be subject to the following penalties in accordance with Rights, Rules, Responsibilities: The first offense will result in a penalty of suspension for one year or, if perjury occurs, suspension for two or three years.
 The second offense will result in expulsion from the University.
 In the absence of perjury, the committee shall also have recourse to suspension for two or three years.
 In all cases, the committee may exercise the option of suspension with conditions and/or censure.
 When there are extenuating circumstances, the first offense may result in a penalty of probation.
 Extenuating circumstances include, but are not limited to, instances in which the committee fails to conclude that a student should reasonably have understood that his or her actions were in violation of the Honor Code.
 Under this probation, a second violation of the Honor Code will result in suspension or expulsion.